cal-itp/data-infra/docs/analytics_tools/saving_code.md

 1. Push those changes from local to remote branch (note: branch is `my-new-branch` and not `main`): `git push origin my-new-branch`.
 1. To review a log of past commits: `git log`
 1. When you are ready to merge all the commits into `main`, open a pull request (PR) on the remote repository, and merge it in!
+1. Once you've merged your branch into `main` and deleted it from the remote, you can delete your branch locally: `git branch -d my-new-branch`
 1. Go back to `main` and update your local to match the remote: `git checkout main`, `git pull origin main`